Menu

 • APOE4 exacerbates plaque-induced microglial reactivity and lipid metabolism - Lance Johnson, PhD, University of Kentucky

-Facilitators: Ray Swanson, Lindy Rae, Mary McKenna and Joao Duarte
+Facilitators: Ray Swanson, Lindy Rae, and Joao Duarte

 FRIDAY, JULY 3